 The originators receive support from the German Association for the Protection of Intellectual Property (GRUR).
 The association had already sharply criticised the original EU draft to amend Regulation 469/2009.
 “The proposal is shaped by the interests of generic and biosimilar manufacturers based in the EU and, if implemented, will be unilaterally detrimental to the interests of patent holders who have acquired an SPC for this purpose,” it said in a statement to the Federal Ministry of Justice in August 2018.

 Nor does the European Council fully follow the commission’s proposal, calling for a narrower interpretation of the new waiver.
 In a position paper dated 16 January 2019, the Council explicitly rejected the extension of the SPC manufacturing waiver to include further intellectual property rights.
-“This Regulation is without prejudice to the respect of other intellectual property rights that may protect other aspects of a medicinal product.”
+“This regulation is without prejudice to the respect of other intellectual property rights that may protect other aspects of a medicinal product.”

 The paper went on to say that, in the interest of transparency, the national patent office that granted the SPC should publish the information of the generic or biosimilar manufacturer as soon as possible.

 In addition, the European Council proposes that the new rules should not apply to SPCs granted prior to the rules coming into force.
-“In order to ensure that the rights of certificate holders are not excessively restricted, the exception provided for in this Regulation should apply to certificates that are applied for on or after the day of the entry into force of this Regulation,” the paper states.
+“In order to ensure that the rights of certificate holders are not excessively restricted, the exception provided for in this regulation should apply to certificates that are applied for on or after the day of the entry into force of this regulation,” the paper states.

-Following intensive discussions, the Council’s position does not extend to stockpiling.
+Following intensive discussions, the council’s position does not extend to stockpiling.
 According to experts, this passage, which enables generic and biosimilar manufacturers to build up stocks for marketing in Europe beginning on the first day after the SPC expires, is also likely to be the most problematic aspect of the proposal.

-Oswin Ridderbusch and Alexa von Uexküll, patent attorneys at the German law firm Vossius & Partner, write on KluwerPatent, “To allow such stockpiling specifically during the final two years of the SPC life time could create additional problems, particularly in connection with paediatric extensions which allow the SPC term to be extended by six months.”
+Oswin Ridderbusch and Alexa von Uexküll, patent attorneys at German law firm Vossius & Partner, write on KluwerPatent, “To allow such stockpiling specifically during the final two years of the SPC life time could create additional problems, particularly in connection with paediatric extensions which allow the SPC term to be extended by six months.”

-Bayer’s head of IP Thomaier argues that the existing SPC regulation should not be restricted.
+Thomaier argues that the existing SPC regulation should not be restricted.
 “The proposal for the SPC manufacturing exemption already constitutes an encroachment on the intellectual property rights of the research-based pharmaceutical industry.”

-“In order to limit the damage to research and innovation in Europe, the compromise reached at Council level should at least be maintained.
+“In order to limit the damage to research and innovation in Europe, the compromise reached at council level should at least be maintained.
 An additional extension of the planned SPC manufacturing exemption should be avoided.”